-Return the bottom half of this page to the instructor to acknowledge the receipt of and agree to the terms of the syllabi for College Composition 1 (Dual Credit English) at Jackson High School.
-You are welcome to contact the instructor, Jennifer Koladin, at ikoladin@starkstate.edu or 330-837-3501 x 1186 with questions.
+Return this page to the instructor to acknowledge the receipt and agree to the terms of the syllabi for College Composition 1 College Credit Plus (CCP) at Jackson High School.
+You are welcome to contact the instructor, Jennifer Koladin, at ikoladin@starkstate.edu or 330-837-3501 x 1186 with any questions.

-As a student and parent, we have received the master syllabus and class syllabus for Stark State College class College Composition 1 (ENG124), Dual Enrollment (College Credit Plus) at Jackson High School and understand the course requirements and expectations for student success.
+As a student and parent, we have received the master syllabus and class syllabus for Stark State College class College Composition 1 (ENG124), College Credit Plus at Jackson High School and understand the course requirements and expectations for student success.

 Student Printed Name Class Period

 Student Signature Date

 Parent / Guardian Printed Name

+Parent / Guardian Signature Date